Kapernikov/kpv-yocto/README.md

 * Test on real hardware, and remove the 'no security' stuff (now root log in works without password)

 * CI build

+## What i learned

+* Amazing what yocto can do and how powerful bitbake is, and how flexible the whole yocto build system is: want a readonly rootfs ? check! want deb or rpm based package feed with updates ? check!.
+Want to know what you have to publish to comply with OSS licenses ? check!
+Want to build multiple images at once ? check.

+* There are a lot of yocto recipes out there.
+If you need some software, chances are big that there is a recipe out there for the software.

+* I really get now why one would want the added complexity of a system like yocto.
+However, using yocto for general purpose compute is probably not a good idea unless you want to create a CI build with a package feed for updates so you remain secure.
+The whole yocto flexibility is based on a rather interesting system of variable manipulation, patching and lazy evaluation.
+It is a good idea to spend some time understanding how this works before diving into recipes, you will understand everything much better if you do this first.

+* Getting swupdate to work with grub was quite difficult.
+I think most users use swupdate with uboot (much easier to find examples using uboot).

+* Grub can't do integer arithmetic